-Karnal bunt of wheat and triticale is caused by the fungus Tilletia indica Mitra, a seed-borne pathogen.
-The natural hosts of Tilletia indica are wheat species (Triticum spp.) and triticale (Triticale hexaploide).
-The planting of infected or infested wheat and /or triticale seed poses the greatest risk for spreading Karnal bunt.
-In addition, spores of the pathogen can potentially be carried in host hay or straw, conveyances, used bags, farm equipment, soil, etc.
+Karnal bunt of wheat and triticale is caused by the fungus Tilletia indica Mitra, a seedborne pathogen.
+The natural hosts of T. indica are wheat species (Triticum spp.) and triticale (Triticosecale Wittn.
+Ex.
+A. Camus [Secale x Triticum]).
+The planting of infected or infested wheat and/or triticale seed poses the greatest risk for introducing Karnal bunt.
+In addition, spores of the pathogen can potentially be carried by human mediated movement of host hay or straw, conveyances, used bags, farm equipment, or soil.

-Unlike the rust pathogens of wheat, to date there is no firm evidence to suggest that Karnal bunt spreads by wind.
-As such, restrictions on the movement of infected or infested host material or other articles that might spread spores, as well as cleaning of agricultural machinery especially threshing machines, are considered appropriate options to prevent the spread of Karnal bunt from infested to non-infested areas.
+Unlike the rust pathogens of wheat, to date there is no firm evidence to suggest that Karnal bunt spores can be spread long distances by wind.
+As such, restrictions on the movement of infected or infested host material or other articles that might spread spores, as well as cleaning of agricultural machinery, especially threshing machines, are considered appropriate options to prevent the introduction of Karnal bunt from infested to non-infested areas.

-Phytosanitary certification by an NPPO for the absence of Karnal bunt could be based on a Karnal bunt pest free area.
+Phytosanitary certification by an NPPO for the absence of Karnal bunt could be based on a Karnal bunt PFA.
 Any country has the sovereign right to establish a PFA.
-However, it is important that guidelines are established to ensure North American consistency in establishing, maintaining, and verifying Karnal bunt pest free areas that will facilitate their recognition by trading partners.
+However, it is important that guidelines are established to ensure harmonization among NAPPO member countries in establishing, maintaining, and verifying Karnal bunt PFAs that will facilitate their recognition by trading partners.

-A PFA for Karnal bunt can occur naturally or can be created as a result of integrated pest eradication measures.
+A Karnal bunt PFA can occur naturally or can be achieved through eradication programs.
 A PFA is usually delimited by recognizable geographical or political boundaries.
-In the absence of physical barriers to prevent the possible spread of Karnal bunt from adjacent infected areas, a buffer zone may be defined.
-The size of this PFA (and its buffer zone, if required) and the strength of the phytosanitary measures will depend on the geographical distribution of the pest, its prevalence and level of damage, and on the particular characteristics of the area.
+In the absence of physical barriers to prevent the possible introduction of Karnal bunt from adjacent infected areas, a buffer zone may be defined.
+The size of the PFA (and its buffer zone, if required) and the strength of the phytosanitary measures will depend on the geographical distribution of the pest, its prevalence and level of damage, and on the particular characteristics of the area.

-Prior to establishing an area as free of Karnal bunt, the NPPO should assure itself that it has met the requirements of this standard and the relevant International Standards for Phytosanitary Measures, in particular ISPM 4: 1995.
+Prior to establishing a Karnal bunt PFA, the NPPO should verify that it has met the requirements of this standard and the relevant International Standards for Phytosanitary Measures, in particular ISPM 4: 1995.